 Hall of Shame.
 Raise public awareness by promoting previous year’s worst insurance scammers.

 • Life & disability.
 Some insurers sponsor robust anti-fraud programs, while others appear to lack commitment to detecting scams, a report on life-disability fraud reveals.

-- SIU benchmarking.
+• SIU benchmarking.
 Third edition of this study drills down into insurer anti-fraud metrics to help senior managers compare and refine their operations.

-- Public attitude research.
-Ground-breaking research helps fraud fighters understand why people do — and do not — tolerate insurance fraud.
+• Consumer attitudes about fraud.
+Groundbreaking study helps fraud fighters understand why people do — and do not — tolerate insurance fraud.